TripSea/Fortfolio/_market_analysis/2025-11-12-hr5371-government-shutdown-market-implications.md

 - **Healthcare**: Neutral-positive, stabilizing subsidies per congressional records.
 - **Defense**: 1-3% gains from resumed military construction funding and contract payments, as evidenced by historical data where the sector lagged during the 2013 shutdown.

-These projections draw from government-sourced historical trends to guide Fortfolio.io strategies—update your screens accordingly to capitalize on recoveries while hedging fiscal risks.
+These projections draw from government-sourced historical trends.

 ## Watch the Vote Live